niccokunzmann/ping/README.md

 16th of July 2014

--	we create so many open socket connections that there are no left on the computer
+-	we create so many open socket connections that there are no left on the computer.
+PyroProxy in Python creates a new TCP-Connection for every instance.
+We use double-dispatch between Ball and Block for collision detection.
+This creates new proxies for every `schedule()` call e.g. every time a ball moves and checks for collision.

 Suggestions
 -----------